brooksphilip/hobbyfarm/hobbyfarm/contentmd/rgs-rancher-rodeo/step-8.md

 In order to retrieve the bootstrap password run the supplied command on the initial Rancher UI scree.
 Then Please follow instructions on the UI to generate password for default `admin` user when prompted.

-Make sure to agree to the Terms & Conditions
+Make sure to agree to the Terms & Conditions.

 When prompted, the **Rancher Server URL** should be `rancher.${vminfo:Rancher01:public_ip}.sslip.io`, which is the hostname you used to access the server.